Archive for the ‘travel’ Category

 TV Stand: 200 RMB

 Sleek, small, but sturdy, glass and metal, supported a 50” TV (not included) for the past four years, ably and with aplomb.
-Two open shelves underneath used to house a big amp/receiver, an Xbox 360, an Xbox, a PS2, and a Game Cube.
+Two open shelves underneath used to house a big amp/receiver, an Xbox 360, an Xbox, a PS2, and a Game Cube (not included).

 One Big Black Bookshelf: 200 RMB

-Classic square design, divided into 9 square cubbies (3×3), really pretty convenient.
+Classic square design, 3 shelves, pretty darned convenient.

 Two Big Black Tables: 100 RMB each